jefftranter/6502/LogicAnalyzer/README.md

-This is prototype 6502 logic analyzer design using the Teensy 4.1 microcontroller.
+This is prototype 6502/6809 logic analyzer design using the Teensy 4.1 microcontroller.

-It clips on to a 6502 chip and monitors the address, data, and control lines in real time.
+It clips on to a 6502, 65C02, or 6809 chip and monitors the address, data, and control lines in real time.

 There is a simple command line interface over the microcontroller's USB serial interface that allows you to set parameters, such as the